zumasys/docs/site/jbase/jbc-error-handling/README.md

 Here is a simplistic program to test things out.
 After running it, if everything is working correctly, there will be 3 records in the **ERRORLOG** file, one record for each of the 3 error conditions.

 ```
 PROGRAM testerrors
-   a = 1234 0003   b = 'xyz'
+a = 1234 0003
+b = 'xyz'
-   CRT "Test1: use a non numeric --> ":a+b
+CRT "Test1: use a non numeric --> " : a + b
-   CRT "Test2: divide by 0 --> ":a/0
+CRT "Test2: divide by 0 --> " : a / 0
-   CRT "Test3: invalid or uninitialised --> ":c  ;* variable c was never assigned
+CRT "Test3: invalid or uninitialised --> ": c  ;* variable c was never assigned
 ```

 [Back to Knowledgebase](./../README.md)